 - It is not the method of assessment that has to be justified but the unfavourable treatment, here the failure to appoint the claimant: above Issue should not have been whether video interview was justified.
 Also there is authority that the question whether the unfavourable treatment was justified has to be assessed objectively by the tribunal, not according to what information the employer had: Knowledge of causal link with disability under s.15 EqA>Justification defence: the new battleground?
 For example in Grosset (see that link) the employment tribunal was entitled to take into account medical evidence the employer did not have.
 Consistent with this approach, the EAT has also said that in showing justification it is the outcome rather than the procedure that has to be justified, though the procedure can be relevant: Objective justification defence>Outcome vs process?

-- Even if it were relevant in some way, for justification under s.15, that the employer could not reasonably be expected to know the unfavourable treatment was unfair, it might be argued that the employer here should have been more curious, at least after the employer saw the assessment results.
+- Even if it were somehow relevant to s.15 justification that the employer could not reasonably be expected to know the unfavourable treatment was unfair, it might be argued that the employer here should have been more curious, at least after the employer saw the assessment results.
 This is especially so in the light of the Court of Appeal’s statement in Grosset that if the employer knows there is a disability “he would be wise to look into the matter more carefully before taking unfavourable action” (Knowledge of causal link with disability under s.15 EqA).
 The employer here knew of the disability and that the claimant had missed out on a job – or at least a tie-break – by only one point.

 - Quite apart from any argument on Grosset, in considering the reasonable adjustment claims the tribunal in this case only considered the employer’s knowledge up to and including the time of the video interview.
 For the justification defence under s.15, knowledge acquired by the employer following the interview, at least up until the successful candidates were notified, might be relevant – if knowledge is relevant at all.
 Knowledge acquired after the interview might also be relevant to, say, a claim for reasonable adjustment of the PCP of appointing the two candidates with the highest scores, which seems not to have been argued.